 Storytelling is an ancient art form that may be found in every country and community.
 Why?
 Because tales are a universal language that everybody can use, regardless of accent, birthplace, or origin.
 Stories elicit creativity, passion, and a feeling of community in both listeners and tellers.

 Telling a tale is similar to painting with words.
 While anybody can tell a story, some individuals brush up their Storytelling abilities and become professional storytellers] for their company, brand, or organization.
-These people are referred to as marketers, content writers, or public relations experts.
+The people are marketers, content writers, or public relations experts.

 Importance of Storytelling